5 ways to invest money

 If you’re nervous and don’t have a lot to invest you can put your money into a fund such as a unit trust or an investment trust, which pools your cash with that of other investors to invest in shares on your behalf.
 You have a manager doing your investment for you, so it takes away the worry.

 Gold has been prized by virtually all civilised societies in recorded history – but calling it a safe haven, as the press does, is something of an exaggeration.
-It actually fell in value over 20 years between 1980 and 2000, and has tumbled by a third over the past few years.
+It actually fell in value over the 20 years between 1980 and 2000, and the price has fluctuated hugely over the past few years.

 Gold earns you nothing – indeed, it can cost money to store and insure it.
 Plus, you depend entirely on someone else buying it from you at a higher price than you paid.
 As gold is valued in US$ per ounce, you also have to keep track of foreign exchange rate changes if you want to invest in it.